-The primary intended missions of the LCS are countering enemy mines, submarines, and fast attack craft in littoral (near-shore) waters.
+The LCS's primary intended missions are countering enemy mines, submarines, and fast attack craft in littoral (near-shore) waters.
 Secondary missions include intelligence, surveillance, and reconnaissance (ISR); maritime intercept; special operations forces (SOF) support; and logistics support for movement of personnel and supplies.
-Some observers believe the LCS might also be suitable for homeland defense operations.
+The LCS is also mentioned in connection with the Navy's role in the Global War on Terrorism (GWOT).

-The LCS would be much smaller and faster than the Navy's current major surface combatants.
-It would displace 2,500 to 3,000 tons - about the size of a corvette (i.e., a light frigate) or Coast Guard cutter.
+The LCS would displace 2,500 to 3,000 tons - about the size of a corvette (i.e., a light frigate) or Coast Guard cutter.
 It would have a maximum speed of about 45 knots, compared to about 30 knots for the Navy's current surface combatants.
 The LCS would have a shallower draft than the Navy's current surface combatants, permitting it to operate in certain coastal waters and visit certain ports that are not accessible to the Navy's current surface combatants.

 Rather than being a multimission ship like the Navy's current surface combatants, the LCS would be a focused-mission ship that would be equipped to perform one or two types of missions at any one time.
-The LCS would be capable of having its mission orientation changed relatively quickly.
-Rather than having a built-in combat system like the Navy's current surface combatants, the LCS would use modular "plug-and-fight" payload packages (including unmanned vehicles [UVs]) for various missions that could be loaded on and off the ship relatively quickly.45
+Rather than having a fully built-in combat system like the Navy's current surface combatants, the LCS would use modular "plug-and-fight" payload packages (including unmanned vehicles [UVs]) for various missions that could be loaded on and off the ship relatively quickly.